abuslang/cortex-cloud-license-helper/README.md

 ## AWS Asset Inventory Script (`aws_inventory.sh`)

-To automate asset discovery in AWS, a dedicated shell script is provided.
-It queries the AWS API to count resources across all enabled regions.
+Shell script to query the AWS and Azure APIs to count resources across all enabled regions.

 ### Prerequisites